Master of Computing and Innovation

 This degree will still be invaluable if you already have computer science qualifications.
 We’ll simply vary your program to reflect your existing knowledge.

 Students will commence their pathway studies as a University of Adelaide College student undertaking a Pre-Master's Program.
-On successful completion of the Pre-master's program, student will receive credit for subjects and will move into the second year of the University of Adelaide Master of Computing and Innovation.
+On successful completion of the Pre-master's program, student will receive credit for subjects and will move into the second trimester of the University of Adelaide Master of Computing and Innovation.

 Where could it take you?